 This program is one of FWFF’s activities to cope with Man/Predator conflict.
-The Livestock Prevention and Compensation program is one of FWFF’s most important and successful programs to date earning recognition from many quarters including the Whitley Fund for Nature who awarded Emilian Stoynov, FWFF’s Chairman, a very prestigious Whitley Award in 2007.
-Watch video here
+The Livestock Prevention and Compensation program is one of FWFF’s most important and successful programs to date earning recognition from many quarters including the Whitley Fund for Nature, which has awarded Emilian Stoynov, FWFF’s Chairman, a very prestigious Whitley Award in 2007.
+Watch video here.

 The damage a wolf can do, is no surprise people resort to desperate measures to protect their livestock

 The man/predator conflict is a huge problem in Bulgaria.
 Farmers suffer attacks from a wide range of species including Bears, Wolves, Jackals, Lynxes and feral dogs and many livestock are lost as a result.
 In fact of the 20,000 livestock owners in the project area 60% said they had lost an animal to predators in the last 3 years and 45% said predator attacks are a continuous problem (2007).